-Update: Chicago museums are temporarily closed, and many have changed or canceled upcoming events due to COVID-19.
+Update: Many Chicago museums have changed or canceled upcoming events due to COVID-19.
 Contact individual museums for details.

 Chicago’s museums are packed with fascinating, immersive exhibits on every topic you can imagine — and the fun doesn’t have to stop when the sun goes down.

 Many Chicago museums are open late for after-hour events.
 There are kid-friendly sleepovers, swanky cocktail parties, and outdoor concerts that keep these museums buzzing until late into the night.
 We’ve rounded up some of our favorite after-dark museum events for a truly one-of-a-kind experience.

 Dozin with Dinos at Field Museum of Natural History

 Science is even more fun in your pajamas.
 Field Museum is a fascinating place to be at any time of day, but kids will get an extra special experience when they come to Dozin’ with the Dinos.
 They’ll stay up late with museum scientists, do hands-on activities, and explore some of the museums most famous exhibits (like the dino exhibit that’s home to the world’s largest T.rex) with flashlights.
 The series of slumber parties takes place on select weekends throughout the year.
 1400 S. Lake Shore Drive., South Loop

 Adler After Dark at Adler Planetarium